 Field-hunting tip

-Look in volcanic ejecta country — that is the host setting where montesommaite typically forms.
+Look in volcanic ejecta country, the host setting where montesommaite typically forms.
 If you start seeing nepheline, leucite, garnet in float, you are in the right ground.
 Field specimens usually show a equant crystals habit, so train your eye for that shape before scanning the outcrop.